hi-talent-in/Parsing/README.md

 # How to run the Project: (For Eclipse IDE)

-1.Clone the project into to your system.
+1.Clone the project into to your system from this "Code" branch.

 2.Downlaod the eclipse version "2021-09" or latest version.